Mark Sisson: Primal Kitchen

 In 2015, Sisson and Morgan Buehler co-founded Primal Kitchen, "an authentic, premium and growing brand that ... offer[s] health-conscious consumers the best possible choices in Condiments, Sauces, Dressings and Healthy Snacks."
 In 2018, Kraft Heinz announced a definitive agreement to acquire Primal Kitchen for approximately $200 million.

 Peluva

-In 2021, Sisson and his son, Kyle Sisson co-founded Peluva, a barefoot shoe brand "designed to enlighten your natural movement in all of life's moments and transitions".
+In 2021, Sisson and his son, Kyle Sisson co-founded Peluva, a barefoot shoe brand.